 There are time limits related to when you give notice of your intention to make a claim and when you have to file your claim with the courts.
 These time limits vary, depending on the nature of the claim.
 This is a key reason why it pays to request a free, no obligation consultation with a Kiriak Law personal injury lawyer as soon as possible.
 It's a sad fact that some legitimate personal injury claims are denied because time limits were exceeded.

 You are entitled to seek compensation if you suffered an injury that was caused because of something another person did or failed to do.
-While the majority of personal injury claims are related to car accidents, there are many other ways that you could suffer a personal injury:
+While the majority of personal injury law suits are related to car accidents, there are many other ways that you could suffer a personal injury:

 No. You can seek damages for not only physical injuries, but also emotional and mental pain.